-- Where a vote is by a show of hands every Member present in person has one vote.
-Where a vote is by a poll every Member present in person or who has appointed a representative has one vote.
-Where an appointed proxy is present, and he/she advises the Chairperson, the Chairperson shall direct that the vote is by a poll. - 29.2 In relation to the election of Board Members, the vote is by a poll using the ballot paper issued to the Members prior to the meeting; votes received by post in advance of the meeting will be counted in the total number of votes at the meeting. - If there is an equal number of votes for and against a resolution, or in relation to the election of Board Members, the Chairperson will have a second and deciding vote.
+- Except where a resolution is passed in accordance with the provisions of Rule 29.3, if there is an equal number of votes for and against a resolution, or in relation to the election of Board Members, the Chairperson will have a second and deciding vote.
 The Chairperson's announcement of the decision of a vote will be final and conclusive.
 The decision is then recorded in the minutes of the meeting.
-There is no need to record the number of votes for or against the decision. - 31.1 A poll can be required before or immediately after a vote by a show of hands, if at least one-tenth of the Members present at the meeting (in person or by proxy through a representative appointed in accordance with Rule 27.1) request this. - A poll must take place as soon as the Chairperson has agreed to it, in line with the Chairperson's instructions.
+There is no need to record the number of votes for or against the decision. - 31.1 A poll can be required before or immediately after a vote by a show of hands, if at least one-tenth of the Members present at the meeting (in person or by proxy through a representative appointed in accordance with Rule 27.1) request this. - 31.2 A poll must take place as soon as the Chairperson has agreed to it, in line with the Chairperson's instructions.
 The result of the poll will stand as the decision of the meeting.